High-order Time-Reversal Symmetry Breaking Normal State: Conclusions

+To summarize, we have analyzed the possible symmetry-breaking phases in the phase fluctuation regime in a two-gap superconductors in 2D.
+The system has an overall $Z_2\times U(1)$ symmetry, where the $Z_2$ in the $\theta_-$ channel is due to the second order Josephson coupling between the two gaps and the $\theta_+$ channel still has $U(1)$ symmetry.
+If only the $Z_2$ is broken, then we have the $Z_2$-breaking normal state, which can be either the phase fluctuation induced TRS breaking normal state or the nematic state, depending on whether the relative phase $\theta_-$ is locked at $\pm\frac{\pi}{2}$, or, at $0$ or $\pi$.
+On the other hand, if only the $U(1)$ symmetry is broken, then it corresponds to the ordering of the total phase $\theta_+$, even though the two gaps are not individually ordered.
+This is the quartetting phase, or the so-called $4e$ phase.

+Extensive RG analysis is done by including the more relevant symmetry allowed couplings.
+Not only have we obtained all the four possible phases, including the two interesting intermediate phases in the phase fluctuation regime, we also find a direct transition from the $Z_2$-breaking SC state to the normal state.
+This is because the coupling between half-vortices in the even and odd channels favors the simultaneous ordering/disordering of the two channels.

+On the experimental side, the TRS-breaking normal phase has been experimentally observed recently in hole-doped $\text{Ba}_{1-x}\text{K}_x\text{Fe}_2\text{As}_2$ \cite{vadim2021state,vadim2022calorimetric}.
+Furthermore, experimental evidence of the elusive charge-4e state has also been found recently in kagome superconductor $\text{CsV}_3\text{Sb}_5$ \cite{charge4e2022discovery}.
+The theory presented in this work is based on general symmetry principles.
+We believe the fluctuation effects and the physical consequences discussed here are quite generic and likely play a role in a wide range of multi-gap superconductors with dominant second-order Josephson couplings.

-{\it Note added:} Upon the completion of this manuscript, we became aware of two manuscripts on related topics \cite{fernandes2021charge4e,jian2021charge4e}.
-Nevertheless, the emphases are different: their main point is the competition between charge-``4e" physics and the nematic state, and ours is the TRS-breaking normal state.
+{\it Note added:} Upon the completion of the first version of this manuscript, we became aware of two manuscripts on related topics Ref.[\onlinecite{fernandes2021charge4e}] and Ref.[\onlinecite{jian2021charge4e}].
+Very recently, similar physics have also been discussed in Ref.[\onlinecite{fanyang2023charge}].